Mighty Wings: Critical reception

 Upon release, Billboard listed the song as a pop pick and stated: "Feverish fast-pulse rock from Top Gun; inclusion in the smash soundtrack should push the band towards its strongest chart bid in years."
 In his 2017 book Still Competition: The Listener's Guide to Cheap Trick, Robert Lawson described the song as "a piece of soulless, synth-driven corporate rock".
 In a 2022 retrospective, Brian Truitt of USA Today ranked "Mighty Wings" as the sixth best song on the Top Gun soundtrack.
 He described the song as a "synth-rocker" which, despite providing a "very different outing" for Cheap Trick, still "manages to showcase some of the band's signature sound even with lyrics about fighter jets".

 In popular culture

-The song has been credited as an influence on Ken's theme music from the Street Fighter II videogame.
+The song has been credited as an influence on Ken's theme music from the Street Fighter II video game.
 Composer Yoko Shimomura stated: "I watched the movie before I composed the song, so I can't deny I may have been inspired subconsciously.
-But I didn't go into it thinking, 'OK I'm gonna make this song sound like Mighty Wings'."
+But I didn't go into it thinking, 'OK I'm gonna make this song sound like 'Mighty Wings'."